GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Documenting is very, very hard; it’s time-consuming.
-To do it right, you’ve got to do it like programming.
-You’ve got to deconstruct it, put it together in nice ways, rewrite it when it’s wrong.
-People don’t do that.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Ken Thompson*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts